AndyGorbould/AndyGorbould/README.md

 - 👋 Hi, I’m @AndyGorbould
-- 👀 I’m interested in learning languages (code, not human)
+- 👀 I’m interested in learning languages, developing web applications & having a fun job!
-- 🌱 I’m currently learning HTML, CSS, JS, PHP, Python, Java
+- 🌱 I’m currently learning the basics :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that can help me expand my skills
-- 📫 How to reach me = carrier pidgeon
+- 📫 How to reach me: gorbould@mail.com

 <!---
 AndyGorbould/AndyGorbould is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.